chainwayxyz/citrea-docs/README.md

 -----

 Citrea uses $BTC as its native token.
-To avoid confusion and improve on/off-ramp UX; Citrea native $BTC is referred to as $cBTC in Citrea.
+To avoid confusion and improve on/off-ramp UX, Citrea’s native $BTC is referred to as $cBTC.

 In the following pages of this documentation, you can find much more details on how Citrea works and what does each component do in its architecture.